CrowdStrike/ember-toucan-core/docs/components/checkbox/index.md

 ## onChange

-To tie into the input event, provide `@onChange`. `@onChange` will return three arguments:
+To tie into the input event, provide `@onChange`. `@onChange` will return two arguments:

-1. the checked attribute from the target (e.target.checked directly)
+1. the checked attribute from the target (e.target.checked)
 2. the raw event object

-3. the indeterminate property from the target
+To access the indeterminate property of the checkbox, use `e.target.indeterminate`.

 ```hbs
 <Form::Controls::Checkbox